andrew-yaselsky-marakas/test/README.md

 3. Update env variables (See the [list of env variables](https://git.qix.sx/unilime/shopify/dev/shopify-theme-dev#env-variables)).
 4. Install dependencies `npm install`.
 5. Run `npm run watch` to start development.

+## Troubleshooting

+### **Command theme serve {dir} not found.
+Did you mean theme language-server**

+Usually, this error occurs if `SHOPIFY_CLI_BUNDLED_THEME_CLI` environment variable is set to 1.
+Setting it to 0 should solve this issue.
+This variable was required because the older versions of Shopify CLI would not run properly without it.